sherinmatt/Pharmaceuticals-Web-Design/README.md

    ## Summary
     * Develop an interactive website that consists of statistical modeling (linear regression) to analyze the impact of four different anti-cancer pharmaceutical drugs and showcase key insights.
     * Here, we model, mouse weight vs average volume of tumor, for the following drug regimes : Capomulin, Ramicane, Infubinol and Ceftamin.
+    * See how anti-cancer drug Capomulin fared compared to the other three drugs.

    ## Technologies Used:
     * HTML